top of page

 Watercourse Installer's Certificate for Aquatic Restoration

 The Watercourse Installer's Certificate for Aquatic Installation is an essential part of in-stream restoration in Nova Scotia.
+The course will demonstrate how to construct the most common in-stream structures including digger logs, deflectors, and rock sills.

 DSC08833.jpg